Session Replay That Shows You What Your Users See

 Clairvio supports element-level masking via CSS selectors or data attributes.
 Any input[type=password] is masked by default.
 Masked elements

-You can mask any other element by simply adding a data attribute to the html tag.
+You can mask any other element by adding a data-clairvio-mask attribute to it.
+For a

 Customer Support

 A customer files a ticket describing a checkout issue.
-Paste a Clairvio magic link into your support reply — or let them trigger it themselves via the embedded widget.
-Either way, you get a full replay of exactly what happens: the clicks, the network requests that returned 500, the console error that fired silently.
-Watch live as the session records, then hand the replay URL to engineering.
+Paste a magic link into your support reply, or let them trigger it via the embedded widget.
+You get a full replay of exactly what happened: the clicks, the network requests that returned 500, the console error that fired silently.

 QA & Testing

 Intermittent bugs are the hardest to reproduce in a test environment.
-Clairvio lets QA engineers send magic links to internal testers or beta users for specific test scenarios.
-The resulting replay captures every interaction, network call, and JavaScript error with millisecond precision — giving you a deterministic record of what actually happened without relying on the tester to remember or describe the exact reproduction steps.
+Send magic links to internal testers for specific scenarios.
+The replay captures every interaction, network call, and JavaScript error with millisecond precision — a deterministic record that doesn't rely on the tester's memory.

-- Attach session replays directly to bug reports in your issue tracker
+- Attach replays to bug reports in your tracker

 Engineering Debugging

 Production bugs rarely reproduce locally.
-The state is different, the data is different, the race condition only surfaces under real load.
-With Clairvio, engineers can request a session from the exact user who hit the problem and get a full diagnostic trace: the DOM state at every frame, every API call with request and response payloads, every unhandled promise rejection and caught exception logged to the console, and the full navigation path that led to the failure.
-No log scraping, no asking users for screenshots, no guessing.
+Request a session from the exact user who hit the problem and get the full diagnostic trace: DOM state at every frame, every API call with request and response payloads, every exception logged to the console, and the full navigation path that led to the failure.

-- Correlate frontend errors with specific API responses on the same timeline
+- Frontend errors alongside API responses on one timeline

-- Inspect the DOM state at the exact moment an exception was thrown
+- DOM state at the moment an exception fired

 Clairvio vs. traditional session replay